LaunchCodeEducation/csharp-web-dev-curriculum/content/aspdotnet-model-classes/next-steps.md

 ## Next Steps

+Adding in content to play around with.
+Mispelllllling a word.

 The next chapter covers ViewModels.
 Before you continue your learning, if you need any additional resources on models and model binding, here are a few of our favorites:

 1. [Overview of ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-7.0#model-binding)